kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 If this happens to you, the next wild pokemon you encounter will be shiny as a form of mercy.

 #### Cheat at the Slots
-A pkmn with Pay Day in the 1st party slot will play its cry when interacting with a lucky slot machine.
+A pokemon with Pay Day in the 1st party slot will play its cry when interacting with a lucky slot machine.
-A pkmn with Pay Day in the 1st party slot will play its cry when a slot machine enters payout modes.
+A pokemon with Pay Day in the 1st party slot will play its cry when a slot machine enters payout modes.
 - 1 cry for a normal payout on the next pull
 - 2 cries to signal the possibility of all 7s/bars on the next pull
 - 3 cries to signal that super payout mode had been entered